bottega-code-school/workshop-react-icon-library/README.md

-# Build an HTML Parser in React
+# Build your own SVG Icon Library in React

 ## Objectives:

-- Build a React JS component that renders HTML content
+- Model an icon library of SVG values
-- Implement functions that parse HTML attributes
+- Create a component to render icons
-- Create a process for swapping out specific HTML attributes for React components
+- Customize styles for rendered icons